 SCOPE OF THIS CHAPTER

 This chapter aims to help practitioners to address any queries that they may have in relation to various sections in the Social Care Single Assessment.
-Within each section there are 'Practice Triggers', which a useful hints / tips to have in mind when completing a Social Care Single Assessment.
+Within each section there are 'Practice Triggers', which are useful hints / tips to have in mind when completing a Social Care Single Assessment.

 - Planning Our Social Work - The Social Care Single Assessment